(WCPO) - By now we've all heard stories of people posting things on Facebook that they end up regretting a few years later.

 Doesn't That Stink?

-But from the "doesn't that stink" file, the fact that even a Facebook washing app won't weed out all the embarrassing things you have posted over the years.
+"doesn't that stink" file, the fact that even a Facebook washing app won't weed out all the embarrassing things you have posted over the years.
 Doesn't that stink?

 While it will quickly sort out the good likes -- such as your favorite stores -- from the bad ones, these apps don't find photos of you having too good a time with a beer in your hands, or the shirt off your back.